amarh/openPLM/trunk/docs/ht_1_install_server.rst

 .. note:: Here your_site_adress is given as example but you have to use your own site adress

 Enter superadmin login and password:

 .. image:: images/admin_login.png

+If you see an IOError (socket closed), checks your settings, in particular the stuff related to Celery and RabbitMQ.

 You can add new user and edit them going to Home>Auth>User: